-Christmas services went well with the Crib Services went having visits from three angels to explain the Bible story of Christmas, invite the children to dress up and everyone to join in the retelling of the story in words, actions and songs.
+Christmas services went well with the Crib Service having visits from three angels to explain the Bible story of Christmas, invite the children to dress up and everyone to join in the retelling of the story in words, actions and songs.
 Thank you to everyone who helped to make this an enjoyable night, including members of Churchill Fire Brigade who came with Santa at the end of the service, right on cue.
 Other services were held on Christmas Eve and Christmas Day to celebrate the birth of our Saviour.
-Blue Christmas service at Boolarra at 7pm on Thursday December 22, saw a growing number of attendees who find Christmas a difficult time of Church Times Lumen Christi Catholic Church Williams Avenue, Churchill Tel: 5134 2849 Father Francis/Father Antony Saturday: Mass: 6.00pm Sunday: Mass: 9.00am 1st and 3rd Sundays: Yinnar: Mass: 10.30am 2nd and 4th Sundays: Boolarra: Mass: 10.30am Churchill Christian Fellowship Maple Crescent, Churchill Sunday: 10.00am Co-Operating Churches of Churchill Sunday Service: 9.00am Rev. Brenda Burney Willams Avenue, Churchill.
+Blue Christmas service at Boolarra at 7pm on Thursday December 22, saw a growing number of attendees who find Christmas a difficult time of

+Church Times Lumen Christi Catholic Church Williams Avenue, Churchill Tel: 5134 2849 Father Francis/Father Antony Saturday: Mass: 6.00pm Sunday: Mass: 9.00am 1st and 3rd Sundays: Yinnar: Mass: 10.30am 2nd and 4th Sundays: Boolarra: Mass: 10.30am Co-Operating Churches of Churchill Sunday Service: 9.00am Rev. Brenda Burney Willams Avenue, Churchill.
 Tel: 5122 1480 Boolarra/Yinnar Co-Operating Parish 1st and 2nd Sundays 11.00am Christ Church Boolarra 3rd and 4th Sundays 11.00am Yinnar 5th Sundays 11.00am Yinnar South year with the loss of a loved one, a family separation or some other trouble.
-This service has become a regular fixture and is appreciated very much by those who attend.
+This service has become regular fixture and is appreciated very much by those who attend.
 Through January one service each Sunday has been held at 10am and we have enjoyed services taken by Margaret Sunderland (Yinnar second Sunday), Reverend Brenda Burney (Churchill first and third Sunday)and Robern Lubawski (Boolarra fourth Sunday).
 A picnic was held at the Old Mill Park following the third Sunday service.
-The fifth Sunday the routine turned back to 9am at Churchill with George Telford doing a Churches of Christ Holy Communion and 11am Holy Communion at Holy Innocents church at Yinnar South.
-The first Sunday was a communion service but also involved the team from Blue
+The fifth Sunday the routine turned back to 9am at Churchill with George Telford doing a Churches of Christ Holy Communion and 11am Holy Communion at Holy Innocents church at Yinnar South. involved the team from Blue This dedicated team of young people did the Bible The first Sunday was a readings, prayers and read a communion service but also story for the children.